Bereket369G/Bereket369G/README.md

 # 💫 About Me
-Hi, I'm Bereket Assefa (@Bereket369G) - a young, passionate Mechatronics Engineer on a mission!
+Hi, I'm Berekete Assefa (@Bereket369G) - a young, passionate Mechatronics Engineer on a mission!

 🚀 Innovating at the intersection of hardware and software to revolutionize Ethiopia's tech landscape.
 🔧 Currently mastering Embedded Systems, Design, and Software Development.